Total Cost Formula

 Advantages of the Total Cost Formula

-Using the total cost formula bears many advantages for businesses of any size.
-The most important benefit that the total cost formula provides is that it allows for a simple and clear understanding of the profitability of a business.
+Using the formula bears many advantages for businesses of any size.
+The most important benefit that the formula provides is that it allows for a simple and clear understanding of the profitability of a business.
 It can be easily recognized, and the calculations necessary in determining the profitability margins can be quickly measured and tracked.

 When used as an internal tool, the total cost formula acts as a profitability tracking method, giving a quick overview of a specific product line’s performance.
 It especially becomes useful when outsourcing certain elements of the manufacturing process or negotiating with suppliers.
 By making the margins clear, the total cost formula provides transparency to external vendors and similar third parties.